-Storing My Zesty Pea Risotto
+Storing My Lemon Pea Risotto

 Because of the rice, cool leftovers down quickly and refrigerate or freeze as soon as they are cool enough.
 You can store leftovers in an air-tight container in the fridge for up 24 hours.
 You can also freeze them, just defrost for 24 hours in the fridge and make sure you reheat until the risotto is piping hot.
-Before microwaving, add in a little stock, water or milk before you microwave so it doesn’t dry out, and be sure to stir halfway through.
+Before microwaving, add in a little stock, water or milk so it doesn’t dry out, and be sure to stir halfway through.

 For more on safe food storage and reheating read here >